Changes are in Bold

 §1.
 If the City requests an employee to take a course, the City shall designate the course to be taken and reimburse the employee for any tuition fees, book costs or other direct out-of-pocket expenses incurred in the completion of said course.

-§2: The City shall reimburse the Director, Public Health Nursing Service, Public Health Nurse Supervisor and EMS Supervisors for out-of-pocket expenses incurred in the completion of 16 college credits per year, provided the course is job-related and has been approved by the Department Director in writing prior to the enrollment in said course and the employee submits a certificate of successful completion to the Department Head.
+§2.
+The City shall reimburse the Director, Public Health Nursing Service, Public Health Nurse Supervisor and EMS Supervisors for out-of-pocket expenses incurred in the completion of 16 college credits per year, provided the course is required to perform the duties of the job and has been approved by the Department Director in writing prior to the enrollment in said course and the employee submits a certificate of successful completion to the Department Director.
 Furthermore, the course must be taken during non-working hours and said reimbursement for college credits shall not accumulate.

 The City may approve a flexible schedule should coursework conflict with and employee’s work schedule.

 §4.
 Employees shall make every effort to attain certification in their classifications, such as licensed professional engineer or certified professional accountant, etc. If the City requests an employee to undertake special duties requiring a new license or certification, the City shall pay the costs for fees to obtain said license.
 If the City requests an employee to undertake specialized training, the City shall pay all authorized expenses directly related to the training, such as tuition, meals, and traveling and lodging expenses.
 The employee shall suffer no loss of regular wages as a result of such specialized training.